 For Study: Highlighting, Notes, and Cross-Referencing

 As a power note-taker and frequent student, I rely on apps with robust annotation and search tools.
 When prepping for an exam or gathering quotes for a research project, PDF Expert and Clearview X stand out.
-I've highlighted countless passages, exported summaries, and juggled multiple reading tabs without a hitch.
-Nothing beats being able to color-code chapters or instantly search for a key term in a 400-page eBook.
+I've marked up tons of passages, exported quick summaries, and switched between different books without any trouble.
+It's super handy to color-code chapters or instantly search for something important, even in a huge 400-page eBook.

 For Casual Reading: Easy Access and Seamless Sync